Skip to content

 The project will enhance the acid grassland on Friary Hills as part of a mosaic of habitats | © Richard Steer

-Characteristic plant species include fine grasses, lichens and mosses, as well as small rosette-forming species such as cat’s-ear and mouse-ear hawkweed, low-growing herbs such as sheep’s sorrel and bird’s-foot-trefoil, and tiny annuals such as common stork’s-bill, changing forget-me-not, and parsley piert.
+A healthy acid grassland habitat is rich in fine grasses, lichens and mosses, as well as small rosette-forming species such as cat’s ear and mouse ear hawkweed, low-growing herbs such as sheep’s sorrel and bird’s foot trefoil, and tiny annuals such as common stork’s-bill, changing forget-me-not, and parsley piert.

 Acid grassland on Friary Hills

-• scrub and tree cover has increased over the last 20 years and is encroaching on acid grassland habitat;
+“In addition, scrub and tree cover has increased over the last 20 years and is starting to encroach on areas of acid grassland.
+Meanwhile, a decline in the number of rabbits has removed an important component for maintaining healthy grassland – animal grazing.”

-Work is underway to increase the amount of acid grassland on Friary Hills and to enhance its condition - whilst maintaining the principle of a mosaic of habitats.
+The National Trust has stepped up its work to increase the overall amount of acid grassland on Friary Hills, and to enhance its condition, whilst maintaining the balance of a mosaic of habitats on offer for wildlife and people.

 You might also be interested in